Written by Colleen S.

 With a width of 3’9” and a length of 5’1”, there’s plenty of room to curl up or spread out!

-Most Affordable Traditionally Made Mayan Hammock: Hangloose Hammocks Hawaii
+Hangloose Hammocks Hawaii

-natural cotton hammock from hangloose hammock HI
+100% cotton hammock from hangloose hammocks

-Price: $78.98
+Price: $200

-Some of their hammocks are made with synthetic materials, so just make sure you check before buying!
+Some of their other hammocks are made with synthetic materials, so just make sure you check before buying!

 Caring for Your Organic Hammock

-The downside of organic fabrics is that they aren’t waterproof; if they stay damp for long, they can grow mold.
 Your cotton or hemp hammock will last much longer if you can take it down and store it in a dry place before it rains.
 If it does get wet, make sure it dries in an airy and sunny place as soon as possible.

 If you take that precaution with your eco-friendly hammock, you’ll have pure relaxation waiting for you for years to come.